PrinceReubenSam/mysql_exploratory_data_analysis_project/README.md

 # 📊 SQL Data Analytics Project

 A comprehensive collection of SQL scripts designed for data exploration, analytics, and reporting.
-The project showcases practical SQL use cases for analyzing relational data in a business context using **MySQL**.
+The project showcases practical SQL use cases for analyzing relational data in a business context using **SQL Server**.

 ---